 |Virus Type||Scale & Deliverable||Application||Price (USD)*||Turnaround**|

-* Price includes both vector construction and virus packaging.
+* Price includes both vector cloning and virus packaging.

-** Turnaround includes the production time for both vector construction and virus packaging.
+** Turnaround includes the production time for both vector cloning and virus packaging.
 It does not include transit time for shipping final deliverables to the customer.

 Please use the vector picker below to select three shRNAs for your GOI: